 2 oz bourbon or rye whiskey (or. . .)

 .75 oz lemon juice

 Add ingredients to a shaker.
 Add 1 cup of crushed ice, shake to chill, and pour the entire contents (unstrained) into a double old fashioned glass.
 Garnish with the empty shell peel from a lemon and orange.

 It’s not a rum cocktail, although many Tiki recipes are.
 It doesn’t use unusual fruit juices—just lemon and orange.
 About the only challenge you might face is the orgeat syrup, but these days, even that isn’t very hard to locate.
 In fact, it may be high time for you to make your own.
 The simple syrup is just 1:1, so this is about as straightforward as it gets.
 You’ll need to crush six or seven ice cubes, but it’s worth it.
 And remember, we actually have three drinks in one.
-By swapping out the whiskey for another spirit, the drink transforms slightly.
+By swapping out the American whiskey for another spirit, the drink transforms slightly.
 Try it with Scotch and the name becomes the London Sour.
 Swap it with brandy/cognac and you just made a Munich Sour.
 All three recipes call for the same presentation: sink the half-shells of the citrus into a double old fashioned glass.
-I opted for a lemon wheel and served them in these lovely goblets.
+We opted for a lemon wheel and served them in these lovely goblets.